EricGebhart/Simple_Process_REPL/README.md

         function1 function2 ...`
 ```

-after a namespace command, the interpreter will remain in that namespace
+After a namespace command, the interpreter will remain in that namespace
 until it is changed with the `in-ns` command.

 While in a namespace it is also possible to do an import of a python module